mjgrzybek/ebpf-domain-filtering-design/design.md

 # Feature capabalities
 The issue we aim to address is the identification and blocking of undesired network connections.
 In this context, we define a network connection as a L3 connection between hosts in an IPv4 or IPv6 network.

-We will primarily concentrate on the most frequently used L4 protocols, which include TCP, UDP, and ICMP.
+We will primarily concentrate on the most frequently used L4 protocols, which include TCP, UDP.
 Additionally, we will consider L7 protocols such as HTTP, HTTPS, DNS, SSH.

 Following is a list of features that the TOOL will support for filtering network connections: